Oakamoore/terminal-rain/README.md

 [![Catch2](https://img.shields.io/badge/Catch2-3.6.0-orange)](https://github.com/catchorg/Catch2/tree/devel)

-Once the project is built, navigate to `terminal-rain/build/tests`, locate the testing executable, then run the tests using:
+Once the project is built, navigate to `terminal-rain/build/tests/`, locate the testing executable, then run the tests using:

 ```shell
 ./terminal-rain-tests
 ```

+## Notes

+This program requires a terminal emulator that supports a 16-color palette and ANSI escape codes, to function as expected.